 The featured bullet points on the listing allows you to not only show off the main features of your product, but gives you an opportunity to add further keywords that are still important but might not be as much of a priority.

 The product description allows you to build even further on the key features bullet points.
 This is where you can add long tail keywords and variations to capture that all important search activity.

 Whilst many of the optimisations to make to your listing page seem to be geared towards Amazon’s search algorithm, it all boils down to making it easier for your potential customers to find your product in Amazon’s search.
 Once this has been achieved, it’s crucial that you help your customer make a purchase with ease.

 Provide clear images of your product that shows either functionality, features or dimensions.

 As well as addressing community questions, you should be providing answers to frequently asked questions to reduce the risk of barriers to purchase.

 Your product listing section within Seller Central is extremely comprehensive.
 Ensure all data fields have been filled out with all the critical information, optimised keywords and categorisation where relevant.

-By taking care of the basics of Amazon SEO, you can increase your search visibility, which in turn increases your chance of purchase and conversion rate.
+By taking care of the basics of Amazon SEO, you can increase your search visibility.
+In turn, this increases your chance of purchase and conversion rate.

-If you can keep providing good service to your customers as your purchases increase, so will your seller rating, your number of reviews and you’ll be rewarded with more visibility and sales in the long run.
+If you can keep providing good service to your customers as your purchases increase, so will your seller rating and your number of reviews.
+Furthermore, you’ll reap the reward of more visibility and sales in the long run.

 Get in touch